ENOTO: Improving Offline-to-Online Reinforcement Learning with Q-Ensembles: Additional Results

 \paragraph{Navigation Tasks}

-\cref{fig:Appendix_exp_antmaze_offline} displays the offline performance of various methods on Antmaze navigation tasks.
+Fig.~\ref{fig:Appendix_exp_antmaze_offline} displays the offline performance of various methods on Antmaze navigation tasks.
 Firstly, we observe that LAPO outperforms IQL in terms of offline performance, providing a higher starting point for the online phase.
 This is particularly evident in the umaze and medium maze environments, where LAPO nearly reaches the performance ceiling.
-Regarding LAPO and E2O-LAPO, since LAPO achieves near-optimal performance in simple environments such as umaze and medium mazes, their offline performance is comparable.
-However, in the more challenging large maze environment, the inclusion of Q-ensembles enables E2O-LAPO to surpass LAPO in terms of performance.
+Regarding LAPO and ENOTO-LAPO, since LAPO achieves near-optimal performance in simple environments such as umaze and medium mazes, their offline performance is comparable.
+However, in the more challenging large maze environment, the inclusion of Q-ensembles enables ENOTO-LAPO to surpass LAPO in terms of performance.